 Once everything is set, fine-tune your audio, visuals, and interactive elements to ensure a smooth flow.
 To do this:

 - Edit for clarity and flow: Trim out pauses, filler words, or off-topic tangents that might distract viewers.
-Camtasia Pro includes Audiate, which lets you edit audio like text, clean up background noise, and remove filler words automatically.
+Camtasia Audiate, which lets you edit audio like text, cleans up background noise and automatically removes filler words.

-- Guide viewer focus: Take advantage of Camtasia’s annotation and cursor features (like arrows and cursor resizing) to draw viewer attention to key information.
+- Guide viewer focus: Use Camtasia Editor’s annotation and cursor features (such as arrows and cursor resizing) to draw viewers’ attention to key information.

-- Add supporting visuals: Use Snagit’s step capture or Camtasia’s cursor animations to insert screenshots or quick recordings that reinforce your message.
+- Add supporting visuals: Use Camtasia Snagit’s step capture or Camtasia Editor’s cursor animations to insert screenshots or quick recordings that reinforce your message.

 - Test interactivity: Make sure all clickable elements and quizzes work as intended.

-- Check accessibility and compatibility: Confirm that captions and subtitles are accurate and that the video plays well across devices.
+- Check accessibility and compatibility: Confirm that captions and subtitles are accurate, that contrast is high enough, that hotspots or buttons have clear labels, and that you test the video on the devices your audience actually uses.

 - Do a soft launch: Share the video with a small group, then use their feedback (including drop-off points or questions) to make final tweaks.